 If you are still using or considering a drop leg holster for your sidearm and have no obstruction due to a large armored vest, it is time to seriously start assessing your gear.
 If you look at the original purpose of the drop leg, it was to move the secondary off the belt away from an armored vest which obstructed the draw of your sidearm.
 Most of us don’t have that issue any more – thus a drop leg is being used because we have always done it that way or just for looks.
 Neither of those reasons are acceptable.
 If your drop leg still has two straps and/or is closer to your knee than your belt, you need to assess.

 Are you running a three point, two point, or single point sling?

-What advantage does your choice offer over the other two?
+What advantage does your choice offer over the other two with common use?
 I have an answer to this, but you need to make the distinction of the better choice by using logic and without letting emotional attachment get in the way (because emotion makes bad decisions with guns and gear).
 The answer is not single point or three point.